 Some passenger car manufacturers in Asia Pacific region such as Toyota, Honda, Nissan, etc. are offering semi-autonomous car features.
 However, poor roads, varying traffic conditions, and disobeying traffic regulations, etc. in developing countries such as India are expected to restrain the market growth.

 Adaptive cruise control is expected to be the foremost technology in semi-autonomous vehicles and is an extension of cruise control technology.
 This technology automatically adjusts vehicle speed to maintain a safe distance from nearby vehicles.

 Adaptive cruise control technology is widely used the U.S, China, Japan, and many European countries as the majority of luxury car manufacturers are providing it as a standard feature in these regions.

-Major players in semi-autonomous vehicle market include General Motors, Mercedes-Benz, BMW, Audi, Tesla, Volvo, Ford.
-Tesla is considered to be a market leader in semi-autonomous vehicle market segment due to its upgraded technology which can easily detect the exact center of a lane.
+Major players in the semi-autonomous vehicle market include General Motors, Mercedes-Benz, BMW, Audi, Tesla, Volvo, Ford.
+Tesla is considered to be a market leader in the semi-autonomous vehicle market segment due to its upgraded technology which can easily detect the exact center of a lane.
 Model S, manufactured by TESLA Motors has the highest safety ratings in the U.S.

 Mercedes-Benz has announced to introduce 10th generation 2017 E-class with Drive Pilot technology.
 Drive Pilot technology enables the car to change lanes even at speeds above 130kmph.
 Audi is expected to enter a semi-autonomous car specifically for urban traffic.
 A car equipped with this technology will steer, brake and accelerate itself for speeds up to 37kmph.